sameer-j/sameer-j.github.io/_posts/2021-09-16-beginners-guide-to-add-splash-screen-in-react-native-app.md

 author: Sameer
 title: Beginners guide to add splash screen in react native app
 date: 2021-09-16T14:15:41.128Z
-thumbnail-img: /assets/img/posts/react_native_logo.jpg
+thumbnail-img: /assets/img/posts/react_native_logo.png
-category: react native
+category: react-native
 summary: Simplest steps to add splash screen on a react native app
 keywords: reactnative splashscreen
-thumbnail: /assets/img/posts/react_native_logo.jpg
+thumbnail: /assets/img/posts/react_native_logo.png
 permalink: /blog/react-native-splash-screen/
 ---

 In this tutorial I will show how to add splash screen in a react native app, for android specifically.
 Last tested with react native v0.65.

 ## Splash Screen

 In simplest words, splash screen is like a starting screen of your mobile app that shows up just before the first screen of your app shows up.

 ![Final Splash Screen](/assets/img/posts/splash-final.gif "Final Splash Screen")

 This is a common thing in apps, be it native apps in android or ios and hybrid apps using React Native, Cordova etc. It acts as a dummy screen to show your user while it takes time to startup.
 You can choose to add a nice animation for it.

 In this tutorial I will show how to add splash screen in a react native app, for android specifically.

 ## Setting splash screen on Android

 First we need to setup splash screen on native android side.
 Splash screen on Android side leverages setting a theme with splash image.
 Theme is loaded before the MainActivity in android.

 1. First, get a splash screen image for your app and copy it in the following location\
    `"android/app/src/main/res/drawable/splash.png"`.
 Create "drawable" folder if it doesn't exist.